 By Michael d’Estries

-Of all the occupations in the U.S. that will see the most growth over the next decade, wind turbine technician is the one leading the pack.
-According to the Bureau of Labor Statistics (BLS), jobs for wind turbine technicians will increase 61%, from 7,000 positions in 2019 to more than 11,300 by 2029.
+Of all the occupations expected to show the most growth over the next decade, wind turbine technician leads the pack.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of wind turbine technicians will increase 44%, adding 1,900 positions every year from 2021 to 2031.

-The benefits don’t stop with plentiful job opportunities.
-Wind turbine technicians, or “windtechs” as they’re often called, enjoy good pay, benefits, million-dollar views and travel opportunities — and it’s all made possible through technical training that won’t break the bank.
+The benefits don’t stop with abundant job opportunities.
+Wind turbine technicians enjoy good pay, excellent benefits, million-dollar views and travel opportunities.
+All this is possible with training that won’t break the bank.

 So how do you go from reading about this promising career to working at the top of a 300-foot wind turbine?
-Over the next several sections, we’ll break down the training options available, as well as the hard and soft skills you’ll need to succeed on the job.
+Over the next several sections, we’ll break down what being a wind turbine technician entails, the training options available, as well as the hard and soft skills you’ll need to succeed as a wind technician.

 Ready to become part of America’s green energy revolution?

-Just like any other piece of advanced machinery, wind turbines require regular maintenance, testing, and occasional upgrades or repairs.
+Wind turbines require regular maintenance, testing, and occasional upgrades or repairs, just like any other piece of advanced machinery.
 Wind turbine technicians perform these tasks, which include troubleshooting electrical, hydraulic and mechanical components, often at heights anywhere from 100 to 400 feet.
-Safety is paramount in this industry of towering giants.
+In this industry, knowledge of safety protocols is crucial.

 “What I wish I would have known before I got into this job is how physically demanding everything is,” Tran told SkillPointe.
 “Everything from the climb, to the maintenance, to the torquing, and even troubleshooting.
 It’s all labor-intensive physically and sometimes mentally.
 That’s something that really didn’t cross my mind when I was researching the career.
 You have to be mentally and physically fit.”

-A license is not required to become a windtech, but certification is recommended.
+A license is not required to become a wind turbine technician, but certification is recommended.

-What Should I Look for in a Wind Turbine Technician Training Program?
+What Should I Look for in a Wind Techician Training Program?

 The first thing to consider when narrowing your search is whether the training you’re interested in is accredited.
 Accreditation is third-party recognition that the institution behind the program meets a high standard of academic excellence.
-This declaration of merit is beneficial not only for securing financial aid, but also for attracting prospective employers.
+Accreditation is beneficial for securing financial aid and attracting prospective employers.

-The U.S. Office of Energy Efficiency and Renewable Energy keeps a comprehensive list of nearly 200 accredited windmill technician programs available throughout the nation and is a great place to start.
-You can also search for wind turbine technician training programs near you on SkillPointe.
+The U.S. Office of Energy Efficiency and Renewable Energy WINDExchange maintains a list of nearly 200 accredited technician programs and is a great place to start.
+Next, search for wind turbine technician training programs near you on SkillPointe.

 TSTC offers two paths for entering the wind turbine industry.
-The first, a certificate program to become a wind energy technician, lasts 12 months, costs just under $9,000, and covers topics such as AC circuits, industrial automation, wind turbine fundamentals and more.
+The first, a wind energy technician certificate, lasts 12 months, costs just under $9,000, and covers topics such as AC circuits, industrial automation, wind turbine fundamentals and more.

 A second, more advanced program earns you an associate of applied science degree in wind energy technology, takes 20 months to complete, and costs just under $13,000.
-As you might expect, this training program builds on the curriculum offered in the certificate program.
-It includes courses in electromechanical systems, technical business writing, wind turbine troubleshooting and repair, and more.
+This training program builds on the certificate program and includes courses in electromechanical systems, technical business writing and wind turbine troubleshooting and repair.

-Because of its close ties to industry partners, the program is considered one of the best for aspiring wind turbine technicians.
-The program includes wind turbine safety, wind energy theory, fundamentals of hydraulic, electrical and mechanical systems, rotor blade inspection and repair, and more.
+This popular program benefits from its close ties to industry partners.
+It includes wind turbine safety, wind energy theory, fundamentals of hydraulic, electrical and mechanical systems, rotor blade inspection and repair, and more.
 Total cost is $14,000.

-According to technician Tran, this hands-on program immediately landed him a job in the industry.
+According to technician Tran, this hands-on program landed him a job in the industry immediately after he finished.